 Making your own jam is much easier than you think!
-This chia seed jam is refined sugar free, requires only 4 ingredients, and is ready in about 10 minutes.
-Spread it on your favorite toast, add it to oatmeal, or make some bliss balls!
+This chia jam recipe is refined sugar free, requires only 4 ingredients, and is ready in about 10 minutes.
+Use blueberries, strawberries, or a mix of both and spread it on your favorite toast or add it to oatmeal.

 This chia jam is seriously SO easy to make.
 All it requires is some berries of your choice, chia seeds, lemon juice, a bit of sweetener and 15 minutes of your time.

 This berry chia jam is the star ingredient in my no bake peanut butter and jelly granola bars and is a healthy jam recipe to have in your fridge to spread over toast, pancakes, or whatever you want!

 Add 2 cups of berries to a pan.
 You can use one type of berry, or a mix of several berries.